Ashwaubenon High School: Extracurricular activities

 The AHS marching band performed at the 2001 Tournament of Roses Parade and the St. Patrick's Day Parade in New York.

-A referendum-funded $8 million performing arts center at the high school opened in fall of 2016, hosting music and drama events from the school as well as other community performances.
+A referendum-funded $8 million performing arts center at the high school opened in the fall of 2016, hosting music and drama events from the school as well as other community performances.

-The Jaguaress dance team claimed a Division 1 kick championship in 2018, and Division 2 kick and pom championships in 2019.
+The Jaguaress dance team claimed a Division 1 kick championship in 2018, Division 2 kick and pom championships in 2019, a Division 2 pom championship in 2021, and a Division 2 kick championship in 2023.

 Ashwaubenon's Nordic skiing team won the 2020 state championship.

 AHS has a competitive show choir, "Encore".